-Now, let’s discuss the two types of scales and see what do they do.
+Now, let’s discuss the two types of scales and see what they do.

 Turtles Scales on Its Body

 Luckily, with millions of years of evolution, these exposed parts except the head of a turtle have been covered with scales.
-This is the same for all but the sea turtles.
-Sea turtles also have scales on its head that protects it from larger predators in the ocean.
+This is the same for all but sea turtles.
+Sea turtles also have scales on its head that protect them from larger predators in the ocean.

-You will be utterly shocked to know that the scales on the body of common land turtles, head scales of the sea turtles, and the regular scale of the tortoise are almost identical.
+You will be utterly shocked to know that the scales on the body of common land turtles, the head scales of sea turtles, and the regular scale of tortoises are almost identical.
 The only small difference you will find is the color and size of the scale, which vary from one species to another.

-As turtles grow, the scales become more substantial and stiffer, providing better protection of this amazing animal.
+As turtles grow, the scales become more substantial and stiffer, providing better protection for this amazing animal.

-That’s all about the scales on the turtle body.
+That’s all about the scales on the turtle’s body.
 Now, let’s see the scales on a turtle shell.

 Turtle Scales on Its Shell

 The turtle shell is a natural protection for the turtle from any outside attackers.
-However, the scales on the shell adds another layer of protection.
-Generally, these scales on turtle shell are known as scutes.
+However, the scales on the shell add another layer of protection.
+Generally, these scales on turtle shells are known as scutes.

 Except for one variance, the scutes of a turtle and the tortoise are almost similar.
-The variance comes on the ability to shed scutes for natural growth.
-Yes, a turtle can shed off its older scales just like snakes change its scales to grow bigger.
-However, tortoise can’t change its scales or scutes, whatever you may call it.
+The variance comes from the ability to shed scutes for natural growth.
+Yes, a turtle can shed off its older scales just like snakes change their scales to grow bigger.
+However, a tortoise can’t change its scales or scutes, whatever you may call it.